Lavender oil is well-known for its many uses such as treating human anxiety and other ailments, but is lavender oil safe for dogs?

 Not only is lavender oil safe for dogs (when used topically), but it’s also a great way to refresh your dog’s smelly coat.
 It can be added to other carrier oils and soaps to use in natural shampoos to keep your dog smelling clean.

-Side Effects of It
+Side Effects of Lavender Oil

 While lavender oil can be great at calming your dog and soothing their itchy skin, it can also be toxic when used the wrong way.